CenterforCyberIntelligence/COVID-19_New-York-State-Regional-Risk-Map-Analysis/README.md

 We are utilizing data provided by the [COVID Act Now API](https://apidocs.covidactnow.org/).

 ---
-This notebook is developed and maintained by [The Center for Cyber Intelligence](https://https://centerforcyberintelligence.org/)
+This project is developed and maintained by [The Center for Cyber Intelligence](https://https://centerforcyberintelligence.org/)

 **A very special thanks to Philippe Langlois for his exceptional contributions and assistance on this project.
 This project would not have been possible without his help.**